contiv/contiv.github.io/websrc/source/documents/tutorials/contiv-compose.md

 FATA[0000] Failed to Create Network Config: Deny disallowed policy
 ```

-### 6. Specifying a override tenant (non default)
+### 6. Specifying an Override Tenant

-We can use contiv-compose yml to specify a non default tenant to run the applications in a different tenant.
+You can use contiv-compose to run the applications in a non-default tenant.

-While users are typically not allowed to specify the tenancy, rather it is picked up from the user's context,
+*Note*: This example is for illustration only.
+The tenant identity is typically retrieved from the user's context, and users are not allowed to specify the tenant.
-this example is kept here just for illustration:

-For this let's create a new tenant `blue` and specify a network `dev` in `blue` tenant
+1\.
+Create a new tenant called `blue` and specify a network called `dev` in the `blue` tenant:

 ```
 netctl tenant create blue
 netctl net create -t blue -s 10.11.2.0/24 dev
 ```

-Now if we create a composition that states the tenancy, we can use it as follows:
+2\.
+Create a composition that states the tenancy as follows:

 ```
 $ cat docker-compose.yml